Locations:

 • They’ll tell you what you can expect when you use specific hearing devices.

-• If you choose hearing aids, your audiologist will select and fit your hearing aids.
+• If you choose hearing aids, your audiologist will select and fit them.

 • If your audiologist recommends you consider cochlear implants, they’ll schedule you for further testing and evaluation.